 Persons Authorized to Disclose Information.
-With respect to the quarterly disclosure of portfolio holdings on the Fund's websites, the Adviser is authorized to prepare and post the Fund's portfolio holdings and is also responsible, along with the Fund's administrator, for portfolio holdings disclosure to third party service providers of auditing, custody, proxy voting and other services to the Fund, or disclosure to a rating or ranking organization.
-With respect to any non-public disclosure of the Fund's portfolio holdings, the Fund's CCO shall be authorized to disclose such information.
+With respect to the quarterly disclosure of portfolio holdings on the Funds' websites, the Adviser is authorized to prepare and post the Funds' portfolio holdings and is also responsible, along with the Funds' administrator, for portfolio holdings disclosure to third party service providers of auditing, custody, proxy voting and other services to the Funds, or disclosure to a rating or ranking organization.
+With respect to any non-public disclosure of the Funds' portfolio holdings, the Funds' CCO shall be authorized to disclose such information.

 Shareholders' Best Interests and Conflicts of Interest.
-The non-public disclosure of portfolio holdings of the Fund to third parties may only be made following a determination by the Fund's CCO that the disclosure is for a legitimate business purpose and in the best interest of Fund shareholders.
-In considering whether the disclosure of such information is for a legitimate business purpose and in the best interests of Fund shareholders, the Fund's CCO must consider the conflicts between the interests of the Fund's shareholders, or other of the Adviser's clients and those of the Adviser and any affiliated person of the Fund.
+The non-public disclosure of portfolio holdings of the Funds to third parties may only be made following a determination by the Funds' CCO that the disclosure is for a legitimate business purpose and in the best interest of Fund shareholders.
+In considering whether the disclosure of such information is for a legitimate business purpose and in the best interests of Fund shareholders, the Funds' CCO must consider the conflicts between the interests of the Funds' shareholders, or other of the Adviser's clients and those of the Adviser and any affiliated person of the Funds.
 The CCO must document any decisions regarding non-public disclosure of portfolio holdings and the rationale therefore.
-This requirement shall not apply to the disclosure of the Fund's portfolio securities to the Fund's existing service providers of advisory, distribution, custody, fund accounting, sub-administration, independent public accountants, attorneys, proxy voting and other services to the Fund; or disclosure to a rating or ranking organizations in connection with the provision of their services to the Fund, or as otherwise provided herein.
+This requirement shall not apply to the disclosure of the Funds' portfolio securities to the Funds' existing service providers of advisory, distribution, custody, fund accounting, sub-administration, independent public accountants, attorneys, proxy voting and other services to the Funds; or disclosure to a rating or ranking organizations in connection with the provision of their services to the Funds, or as otherwise provided herein.

-The Board, or an authorized committee of the Board, shall receive quarterly reports from the Service Providers stating whether disclosures were made concerning the Fund's portfolio holdings in contravention of these policies and procedures during the previous quarter, and if so, such report shall describe to whom and under what circumstance such disclosures were made.
+The Board, or an authorized committee of the Board, shall receive quarterly reports from the Service Providers stating whether disclosures were made concerning the Funds' portfolio holdings in contravention of these policies and procedures during the previous quarter, and if so, such report shall describe to whom and under what circumstance such disclosures were made.

-There is no assurance that the Fund's policies on portfolio holdings information will protect Fund from the potential misuse of portfolio holdings information by individuals or firms in possession of such information.
+There is no assurance that the Funds' policies on portfolio holdings information will protect Funds from the potential misuse of portfolio holdings information by individuals or firms in possession of such information.

-Currently, the Adviser posts the Fund's portfolio holdings information, including top ten holdings, either monthly, quarterly, or promptly after the date such information is filed on the SEC's EDGAR system (generally 60 days) for N-PORT, the Annual or Semi-Annual Reports.
-In addition to the Adviser and Sub-Advisers to the Fund as well as Fund Counsel, and the Fund's independent registered public accounting firm, the parties currently receiving non-public portfolio holdings information regarding the Fund on an ongoing basis pursuant to the various arrangements and conditions described above include:
+Currently, based on the Fund, the Adviser posts portfolio holdings information, including top ten holdings, either monthly, quarterly, or promptly after the date such information is filed on the SEC's EDGAR system (generally 60 days) for N-PORT, the Annual or Semi-Annual Reports.
+In addition to the Adviser and Sub-Advisers to the Funds as well as Fund Counsel, and the Funds' independent registered public accounting firm, the parties currently receiving non-public portfolio holdings information regarding one or more of the Funds on an ongoing basis pursuant to the various arrangements and conditions described above include:

-Advent (SS&C) Bloomberg Broadridge CapBridge Charles River Development Dixon MRD & Company FactSet Glass Lewis ICE Data Services INDATA ISS Lipper Inc. Morningstar ProxyEdge Star Compliance Thomson Financial US Bank Fund Services US Bank, N.A.
-Vickers Stock Research Corporation Wealthtechs
+Advent (SS&C)

+Bloomberg

+Broadridge

+CapBridge

+Charles River Development

+Dixon MRD & Company

+FactSet

+Glass Lewis

+ICE Data Services

+INDATA

+ISS

+Lipper Inc.

+Morningstar

+ProxyEdge

+Star Compliance

+Thomson Financial

+US Bank Fund Services

+US Bank, N.A.

+Vickers Stock Research Corporation

+Wealthtechs

 Shareholder In-Kind Distributions.
-The Fund may, in certain circumstances, pay redemption proceeds to a shareholder by an in-kind distribution of portfolio securities (instead of cash).
+Each Fund may, in certain circumstances, pay redemption proceeds to a shareholder by an in-kind distribution of portfolio securities (instead of cash).
 In such circumstances, pursuant to the Disclosure Policy, Fund shareholders may receive a complete listing of the portfolio holdings of the Fund up to seven calendar days prior to making the redemption request provided that they represent orally or in writing that they agree to maintain the confidentiality of the portfolio holdings information and not to trade portfolio securities based on the non-public holdings information.